More on Starship Troopers, Robert A. Heinlein’s 1959 handbook of civics and military organization.

 Two ideas fall out of this:

-- Increasing popular knowledge about controls and energy sources lead to gigantic fictional armored suits, as in Japanese “mecha” stories.
+- Increases in popular knowledge about controls and energy sources lead to gigantic fictional armored suits, as in Japanese “mecha” stories.

 - A dieselpunk movie of the development of Starship Troopers armored suits would be a lot of fun.